Sophomore Entry Program

 The University of Mississippi School of Pharmacy Admissions Sub-Committee, under the guidance of the Scholastic Standards Committee, will review application for admission and extend offers by August 1.

 Upon acceptance to the Sophomore Entry Program, students must declare the Bachelor of Science in Pharmaceutical Sciences degree for their sophomore and junior years.
-Applicants must earn a 3.25 cumulative GPA on all required courses attempted at the end of the second and third years, receive a minimum of 400 on the PCAT, and participate in the Early Decision phase of the PharmCAS application and interview processes.
+Applicants must earn a 3.00 cumulative GPA on all required courses attempted at the end of the second and third years and participate in the Early Decision phase of the PharmCAS application and interview processes.
 Those accepted will receive preferred admission to the professional program.